hodleum/hodl_net/README.md

 # HODL-NETv2.0

 **HODL-NET** - decentralized encrypted anonymous self-creating network overlay over Internet.
 Main goal of this project - total anonimity.
-We achive it by using user auth by hash of public key, tunneling system and continously generation of "trash" messages.
+We achieve it by using user auth by hash of public key, tunneling system and continously generation of "trash" messages.

 ### Simple Usage Example: